Mazen-Yasser-10/IEEE-CS-25-BACKEND/Laravel/Laravel.md

 #### Enables strict control over allowed filters and includes for security.
 #### Ideal for building robust, RESTful APIs with consistent, maintainable query logic.

+## Laravel Gates

+#### Laravel Gates are a way to manage authorization in Laravel.
+Gates are closures that decide whether or not a user is allowed to perform a given action and are typically defined in the app/providers/AuthServiceProvider class using the Gate facade, which provides methods for defining and checking Gates.
+For example, you could create a Gate that only allows users with administrative privileges to access certain pages or features of your application.

+## Sanctum vs Passport

+#### Before getting started, you may wish to determine if your application would be better served by Laravel Passport or Laravel Sanctum.
+If your application absolutely needs to support OAuth2, then you should use Laravel Passport.

+#### However, if you are attempting to authenticate a single-page application, mobile application, or issue API tokens, you should use Laravel Sanctum.
+Laravel Sanctum does not support OAuth2; however, it provides a much simpler API authentication development experience.

+## Guard vs middleware

+#### A guard is simply put an object that is responsible for extracting user information from a request and translating that information into an existing entity/model in your application, which will be an Authenticatable instance in most cases (not necessarily though, e.g. in Sanctum).
+Whenever a guard is able to translate an incoming request into a user object, it deems the operation successful and thus authenticates the user sending the request.
+The authentication itself happens in a middleware named... you guessed it: Authenticate.
+It spins through provided guard names and if there is any match, sets the found entity as the default using the shouldUse method.
+At that point, you're authenticated.

 ## Resources